 Possible Discussion Questions:

-What did you think of the opening lines to Sing, Unburied, Sing?
+What did you think of the plot in Sing, Unburied, Sing?